Effect of NSB fertilizer nutrients on yield and quality of canola in a rotational composite design

 MetadataShow full item record

 Experiments were set out as a rotational composite design with five rates of N, S, and B at 10 sites over a period of four years on Sylvania fine sandy loam, Waitville, and Melfort silty clay loam in northeastern Saskatchewan and Loon River loam in northwestern Saskatchewan.
-Experiments on Sylvania fine sandy loam over four years showed that N, and the S × B interaction increased "Regent" canola yield significantly.
+Experiments on Sylvania fine sandy loam over four years showed that N, and the S by B interaction increased 'Regent' canola yield significantly.
 Other sites in northeastern Saskatchewan showed yield increases from N fertilizer and sites from northwestern Saskatchewan showed significant yield increases from N and S fertilizer.
-On the Sylvania fine sandy loam site over a period of four years, the lowest yield was 1.04 t ha-1 with 0 kg N, 25 kg S, and 1.4 kg of B ha-1.
+On the Sylvania fine sandy loam site over a period of four years, the lowest yield was 1.04 t per ha (ha-1) with 0 kg N, 25 kg S, and 1.4 kg of Boron (B) ha-1.
 The highest yield of 1.82 kg ha-1 was obtained with 200 kg N, 25 kg S, and 1.4 kg B per ha-1.
-Sulphur increased glucosinolate concentration from 7.3 to 10.1 umoles g-1.
+Sulphur increased glucosinolate concentration from 7.3 to 10.1 μmoles g-1.
 Nitrogen fertilizer decreased oil concentration (46.1 to 43.3 %) but S increased oil content (43.9 to 45.5 %).
 Conversely, N increased protein content from 48.4 to 51.6 %.
 Also, S increased protein content from 48.9 to 49.9 %.
 The above variables also, were affected similarly at other sites in northeastern and northwestern Saskatchewan.

 Part OfSoils and Crops Workshop